iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalExploration/GeotechnicalExploration.remarks.md

 ### GeotechnicalInvestigationElement

 `GeotechnicalInvestigationElement` exists to unify and organize the primary data tree under a `GeotechnicalInvestigation`.
+Except for `GeotechnicalInvestigation` (the head of the tree), all `GeotechnicalInvestigationElement`s must have a `GeotechnicalInvestigationBreakdown` as their parent (using the `BreakdownOwnsInvestigationElement` relationship).

 Detailed geotechnical data - such as laboratory result or `ExploratoryLocation` details - that is only valid in a particular context may not be `GeotechnicalInvestigationElement`s (other parent classes may be used).

 ### GeotechnicalInvestigationBreakdown

-`GeotechnicalInvestigationBreakdown` exists to breakdown a `GeotechnicalInvestigation` into a hierarchy.
-The `GeotechnicalInvestigationBreakdown` can be used directly as a "folder".
+`GeotechnicalInvestigationBreakdown` exists to breakdown a `GeotechnicalInvestigation` into a hierarchy. `GeotechnicalInvestigationBreakdown` can be used directly as a "folder".
+The `BreakdownOwnsInvestigationElement` relationship is used to clarify that `GeotechnicalInvestigationElement`s are children of `GeotechnicalInvestigationBreakdown` (`GeotechnicalInvestigation`, as the head of the tree is the exception).

 The only expected subclass is `GeotechnicalInvestigation`, which is effectively the top-level folder.

 ### GeotechnicalInvestigation